-Phase Three: Jumping Round One (90 points, variable dependent on course design)
+Phase Two: Jumping Round One (90 points, variable dependent on course design)

-After the gymnastic exercise horses will proceed, without stopping or waiting for a signal, to canter a show jump course of 8-12 efforts, that includes one combination.
-Heights will be .80, .90, or 1.00 meters as selected by the trainer before the start of the Makeover.
+After the flat pattern horses will proceed, without stopping or waiting for a signal, to a show jump course of 8-12 efforts.
+The course will begin with a trot fence and will include one combination.
+Heights will be .80-.85, .90-.95, or 1.00-1.05 meters as selected by the trainer before the start of the Makeover.
+The first half of the course will be set at the lowest end of the height range selected, but the jumps may begin to reach the top end of the height range in the second half of the course.
 This course will be ridden for optimum time at 350 meters per minute, as posted on the course map.
 Judges will award a score of 0 to 10 on each jumping effort.
 Time faults will be assessed at a rate of .5 points per commenced second over Time Allowed deducted from the total points.
 A timer display will be used.

-Phase Four: Jumping Round Two (60 points, variable dependent on course design)
+Phase Three: Jumping Round Two (60 points, variable dependent on course design)

-Following the conclusion of Phase Three, trainers will wait for the start signal before cantering a shortened course over some of the same jumps set at the same specifications.
+Following the conclusion of Phase Two, trainers will wait for the start signal before cantering a shortened course over some of the same jumps set at the same specifications.
 This course will present turning or adjustability questions and may include fence options which will allow the trainer to demonstrate the horse's suitability for Show Jumping.
-Round two will not be timed and speed greater than 350 meters per minute will not be rewarded at the sacrifice of balance, adjustability, or jumping form.
+Round two will not be timed, and speed greater than 350 meters per minute will not be rewarded at the sacrifice of balance, adjustability, or jumping form.
 Judges will award a score of 0 to 10 on each jumping effort.